 Read and meditate on Psalm 1.

 Dear Lord, help me to delight in your Word and meditate on it throughout the day.
 I want to be fruitful for your kingdom.
-Make your will known to me, so I will walk in your way.
+Please make your will known to me, so I will faithfully walk in your way.
 Amen.

 Copyright 2013 Sarah A. Keith